marcusyatim/M-M/README.md

 ## Ratings Classification

-Using HuggingFace 🤗 API and taking advantage of transfer learning, a BERT model (more specifically the light-weight DistilBERT base model) was fine tuned with a custom dataset from RAW_interactions.csv to perform multi-labels classification.
+Using Hugging Face 🤗 API and taking advantage of transfer learning, a BERT model (more specifically the lightweight DistilBERT base model) was fine tuned with a custom dataset from RAW_interactions.csv to perform multi-label classification.
 The classification would be the rating values of 1-5.

 A user inputed review will be passed into the above to automatically classify it with a rating.